Unified derivation of the limit shape for multiplicative ensembles of random integer partitions with equiweighted parts: Asymptotics of the expectation

-The right-hand side of (\ref{Z1}) can be viewed as a Riemann integral sum for the function $\phi(t)$ (over an infinite interval $t\in(\kappa x,\infty)$ and with the mesh size $\alpha_n$), suggesting its convergence, as $n\to\infty$, to the corresponding integral.
-More precisely, using Euler--Maclaurin's summation formula (see, e.g., \cite[\S\myp12.2]{Cramer}) we have
+The right-hand side of \eqref{Z1} can be viewed as a Riemann integral sum for $g_0(t)$ (over $[ \gamma x,\infty)$ with mesh size $\alpha\to0^+$), suggesting its convergence to the corresponding integral as $n\to\infty$.
+More precisely, noting that $g_0(t)$ is continuously differentiable on $(0,\infty$) and $g_0(\infty)=0$, by Euler--Maclaurin's summation formula (see, e.g., \cite[\S12.2]{Cramer}) we get